How to avoid hypocrisy in Islam?

 Hypocrisy is a trait that we are taught to avoid in Islam.
 We read in a hadith:

 Abu Huraira reported: The Messenger of Allah, peace and blessings be upon him, said, “Among the signs of a hypocrite are three, even if he fasts and prays and claims to be a Muslim: when he speaks he lies, when he gives a promise he breaks it, and when he is trusted he betrays.”
 (Sahih Bukhari and Sahih Muslim)

 We learn from this how detrimental lying is.
 Lying is described in this hadith as an action of a hypocrite, so it is something we must avoid.
 The hadith also shows us the importance of trust.
-When we are entrusted with something, whether that be a duty in the workplace or a responsibility we are given in our family, we should try our best to fulfil it.
+When we are entrusted with something.
+Whether that be a duty in the workplace or responsibility we are given in our family.
+We should try our best to fulfil it.
 If a friend trusts us with a matter that is not to be shared around, we should not betray their trust.